percona/portal-doc/docs/connect-pmm.md

     ![Connect PMM to Percona Portal](_images/pmm-connect-to-platform.png)

 3. Click **Connect**.

+To confirm that you have successfully connected the server and check the list of all servers currently connected to an organization, go to [Percona Platform](https://portal.percona.com) > **Dashboard** tab and click **View Instances** next to the **Connect your PMM** step.

 ## Sign into PMM with your Percona Account
-Once you've successfully connected your PMM instance to Percona Platform, use your Percona Account to sign in to PMM:
+Once you've connected your PMM instance to Percona Platform, you can use your Percona Account to sign in to PMM:

 1. Log out of your existing PMM session.

-2. On the PMM login screen, click the **Sign in with Percona Account**. <br/>
+2. On the PMM Log in screen, click the **Sign in with Percona Account**. <br/>
  If you have an active Percona Account session on the same browser, PMM will log you in automatically.
 Otherwise, enter your Percona Account credentials to start a new session.